What is Narrowband IoT?

 Agricultural and environmental

-NB‑IoT connectivity will offer farmers tracking possibilities, so that a sensor containing a u‑blox NB‑IoT module can send an alert if an animal’s movement is out of the ordinary.
+NB‑IoT connectivity offers farmers and municipalities to capture data from an environmental sensor containing an NB‑IoT module that can send an alert, if anything is out of the ordinary.
 Such sensors could be used to monitor the temperature and humidity of soil, and in general to keep track of attributes of land, pollution, noise, rain, etc.